urbancompasspony/docker/README.md

 sudo docker save -o /path/to/my-backup.tar my-backup

-Do not forget about -v (volume) folders and some parameters when running!
+Do not forget about -v (volume) folders and some parameters when running! - And permissions too.

 Container backup will store only system configurations, not data files.